 This opportunity will expose participants to the medical processes of shelter operations.
 Participation in this program will allow students to develop transferable, real-world skills in the areas of animal health, surgery, animal handling, animal behavior and team work.

 Interns attend an orientation to the Animal Medical Department, including animal handling and departmental safety concerns.
 Interns are expected to work a regularly scheduled shift that includes, but is not limited to:

-Each internship is an unpaid position, minimum of 10 hours per week, to be scheduled during normal working hours, for 3 months.
-The exact schedule can be determined between the intern and the Operations Manager.
+This internship is an unpaid position, minimum of 15 hours per week, to be scheduled during normal working hours, for 3 months.
+The exact schedule can be determined between the intern and the Program Coordinator.